getify/You-Dont-Know-JS/scope-closures/ch3.md

 module.exports.hello = hello;
 ```

-Node essentially wraps such code in a function, so that the `var` and `function` declarations are contained in that module's scope, **not** added as global variables.
+Node essentially wraps such code in a function, so that the `var` and `function` declarations are contained in that module's scope, **not** treated as global variables.

 Think of the above code when processed by Node sorta like this (illustrative, not actual):